sunspot/sunspot/README.md

 Post.search do
   group :blog_id_str do
     limit 3
-    total false # If you don't need to have the total group counter end end
+    ngroups false # If you don't need the total groups counter end end